typicode/react-fake-props/README.md

 ### Before

-Without `react-fake-props`, if you want to test your component you have to define manually all your props.
-So you may have something like this:
+Without `react-fake-props`, to test your component you have to set manually all your props:

 ```jsx
 const props = {